ucsc/ucsc-content-blocks/README.md

 The script will create a functioning "Hello World" block that you can enqueue via this plugin and review in your development environment prior to digging into the code.

-The `--no-plugin` flag will restrict creation to block scaffolding only.
+The `--no-plugin` flag will restrict creation to block scaffolding only, which is helpful when developing a plugin that has multiple blocks.

 For more information, see the [@wordpress/create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) documentation in the WordPress [Block Editor Handbook](https://developer.wordpress.org/block-editor/).